Memory Management

 3. Locality: programs have strong tendency to repeatedly reference a collection of "close" memory locations, at least over the short run.

-Virtual memory gives programs to appearance of access to much larger physical memory than really exists.
+Virtual memory gives programs the appearance of access to much larger physical memory than really exists.
 Performance depends on:

 Pages